Augusto11CB/Security-Studies/Data-Security-Strategies.md

 Tokens are not mathematically related to the original data, which makes them more secure against attacks such as brute-force decryption or dictionary attacks.
 It's worth noting that tokens can still be vulnerable to attacks such as **token guessing**, where an attacker tries to guess valid tokens in order to access sensitive data.

 The relationship between the token and the original data that is maintained through the use of a tokenization system.
 The **tokenization system generates a unique token** for each piece of sensitive data that needs to be tokenized, **and the token is then stored in a database alongside the original data**.

+## Masking
+Masking: This strategy involves replacing sensitive data with fictitious data that has the same format as the original data.
+Masking is often used to protect data during development or testing, and can help ensure that sensitive data is not exposed during these processes.

+## Obfuscation
+Obfuscation: This strategy involves intentionally making the data difficult to understand or read, while still maintaining its functionality.
+Obfuscation is often used in software development to protect intellectual property and prevent reverse engineering.

+## Anonymization
+Anonymization: This strategy involves removing or altering personal identifying information from the data to protect the privacy of individuals.
+Anonymization is often used in data analysis and research to protect the identities of individuals while still allowing for meaningful analysis of the data.